“With a book marketing strategy, your sales will skyrocket!” you’ve heard that a dozen times.

 Your book may be great, but you can compound that greatness by writing more books, preferably in a series.

+You can even consider releasing and marketing a box set of your novels.
 With every new book you put out there, you increase the chances of your work getting recognized by influencers and people online who are hanging out in all the places you can target for promotion and sharing.